MSLeonhard/JavaScript-Project-4/README.md

 * Use of React/Angular/Vue
 * Use of 3 party libraries and frameworks

+## What I Want to Build

+* A web app that allows the user to input a players username for the MOBA game League of Legends and get information back about that player.

 ## Pages

-* One main page with a field to input Summoner name (what a username is called in League of Legends), and where the data is displayed.
+* One main page with a field to input a Summoner name (what a username is called in League of Legends) and to select region.
+The returned data will also be displayed here.

 ## Features